cxrodgers/Rodgers2014/README.md

 Metadata
 --------
-The scripts can produce figures (typically *.svg or *.pdf) and/or statistics, which are written out as text files begininning with 'stat__'.
-I have also provided a spreadsheet which links each figure panel with the script that produces it.
+The scripts can produce figures (always ending in *.svg or *.pdf) and/or statistics, which are written out as text files begininning with 'stat__'.
+I have also provided a spreadsheet at `metadata/figures_generated_by_each_script.csv` which links each figure panel and statistic with the script that produces it.
+So if you want to regenerate a particular figure, use this spreadsheet to find the associated script.
+This is subject to the usual caveat that the scripts are designed to be run in order and may assume the results of earlier scripts.